Team-Eight/sthlm-commuter/docs/TravelModeFunction.md

 ### Leg.java
 In the function *Leg*, travel modes decided by the user is assigned to the variable *travelMode*.

 ### planTransit
 ```
 public void planTransit(final JourneyQuery journeyQuery, final Callback callback, final String ident, final @Nullable String dir)
 ```
 A list of TravelMode object is created from the JourneyQuery object's transportModes arraylist.
 A new TravelModeQuery object is created from the list.
 The *apiService.getPlan* function is called with the TravelModeQuery as a parameter.
 The travel mode setting are sent to the backend and then forwarded to the SL API.

-### fetchTransitRoutes
-Fetches routes available from public transport by calling planTransit using the mRouter object.
-With parameter mJourneyQuery which is set by *getJourneyQueryFromIntent*

-## getJourneyQueryFromIntent

 ### create
-Creates a JourneyQuery object from a JSON object from favourites.
+Creates a JourneyQuery object from a JSON object.
+Only concerns favourites.

-## File Structure
+## Files concerned

-* models/TravelMode.java
 * api/TravelModeQuery.java
-* planner/JourneyQuery.java
 * api/ApiService.java
+* models/TravelMode.java
 * models/Leg.java
 * models/Route.java (?)
+* planner/JourneyQuery.java
 * routing/Router.java
 * site/PlacesProvider.java
 * site/TransportMode.java